Last Updated on April 16, 2026 by Kim Crawmer, KPA CTP, LFDM

 Once you’ve reserved your Maremma and determined that shipping is the best option for your situation, here’s what happens:

-• Any scheduling considerations (days/times that work best or should be avoided)
+• Any scheduling considerations (days or times that work best or should be avoided)

 • Any special circumstances we should know about

-All shipping-related fees must be paid in advance:
+Step 4: Payment All shipping-related fees must be paid before arrangements are finalized:

-• Our shipping coordination fee ($100, paid before any arrangements are made)
+• Shipping coordination fee ($100 — paid before arrangements begin)

-• Our airport delivery fee ($100 per dog, paid as soon as the flight is booked)
+• Airport delivery fee ($100 per dog — air shipping only, paid once flight is booked)

-• Airline shipping charges (paid once we get the quote from the airline)
+• Airline shipping charges — paid once we receive the quote

-• Layover kennel service if required (exact quote provided, paid before booking)
+• Layover kennel fee if required — exact quote provided, paid before booking

-• Travel crate package (purchased on our website as soon as flight is booked)
+• Travel crate package — purchased on our website once transport is confirmed

-You’ll pick up your new Maremma at your destination airport.
-We’ll provide specific instructions for your location and be available by phone if you have any questions during pickup.
+Step 7: Pickup Air shipping: You’ll pick up your Maremma at your destination airport.
+We’ll provide specific instructions and be available by phone if you have questions during pickup.

 What This Covers: